Our Deaf Academy provides support for the college’s deaf and deafblind community

 The academy team pride themselves on the quality of teaching and learning and support offered to the deaf and deafblind community in Walsall and were delighted when this was singled out for praise in the college’s latest Ofsted report.

 Deaf and deafblind students on vocational programmes are supported by BSL and deafblind interpreters, who are all qualified to a minimum of Level 3

 All interpreters support through BSL and SSE to meet students’ individual communication needs to make sure they have full access to information.
 When necessary, a qualified note-taker or in-class support/relay interpreter is also provided.
 Students on vocational programmes also receive up to 2 hours per week of one-to-one language support.
 This provides support for their assignments and written work towards improving their English skills.
 (For deaf students who do not use BSL, a note-taker is provided).

-The Deaf Academy has a deaf student area where students can go to meet their one to one language support, interpreters and note takers, for break times to meet other deaf and deafblind students or to seek support from Deaf Academy staff.
+The Deaf Academy Walsall College has a dedicated deaf student area where students can go to meet their one-to-one language support, interpreters and note-takers, other deaf and deafblind students or to seek support from Deaf Academy staff.